Ant-Brain/EfficientWord-Net/README.md

 Introduces breaking changes

+## Limitations in Current model
+- trained on single words , hence may result in bizare behaviour on using phrases like "Hey xxx"
+- audio processing window limited to 1 sec.
+Hence will not work effectively for longer hotwords

 ## FAQ :
 * **Hotword Perfomance is bad** : if you are having some issue like this , feel to ask the same in [discussions](https://github.com/Ant-Brain/EfficientWord-Net/discussions/4)